teivah/100-go-mistakes/docs/index.md

     To accurately use `sync.WaitGroup`, call the `Add` method before spinning up goroutines.

 Calling `sync.WaitGroup.Add` method inside goroutine can lead to data race since child goroutine can run at any time in any order.
-There is no guarantee that main go routine will have the correct counter to wait until it become zero.
+There is no guarantee that main goroutine will have the correct counter to wait until it become zero.
 ```go
 wg := sync.WaitGroup{}
 var v uint64